What is a PPA (Power Purchase Agreement) ?

 PPAs are an effective way to reduce electricity price risk, especially for operators of plants with high investment and low operating costs (such as PV and wind turbines).
 With payment for the electricity already secured to a certain extent, plant operators and financing banks can feel more confident that proceeds from electricity sales will indeed cover investment costs.
 This makes the project more profitable in the long run.

-Different types of Power Purchase Agreements
+What are the different types of Power Purchase Agreements?

 It is difficult to fully define the different types of PPAs due to the wide range of possible and practiced contractual arrangements.
 In addition, different PPA characteristics cannot be clearly defined in a single system.
 All the same, we’ll attempt to provide an overview: